 - discretionary of nature: a beneficiary can choose not to set up any trusts

 - each beneficiary gets their own 3-Generation Testamentary Trust

 - the children when acting unanimously can divide up the class of assets differently.
 Say you have $1m in shares, $1m in property and $1m in cash.
 One of your children can take all of the shares.
 The other the property.
 The remaining child takes the cash.
 There is no CGT and stamp duty.

 You are building two Testamentary Trust Mutual Wills.
-They are tax effective:
+The trusts in your Wills include:

-- Super Testamentary Trust - to reduce the 17% or 32% tax on Super going to adult children
+- Superannuation Testamentary Trust – stops the 17% or 32% tax on Super going to adult children

 - Bankruptcy Trusts – if a beneficiary is bankrupt

-- Maintenance Trust - where beneficiaries under 18 years of age or unstable
+- Maintenance Trust – if the beneficiary is under 18 or vulnerable

 For legal advice telephone us.
 We are a law firm.
 We can help you answer the questions as you build your Will.